-Personal injury includes any type of fault-based accidental or intentional injury.
+A claim for personal injury includes any type of fault-based accidental or intentional injury.
 Oftentimes it is difficult to determine if someone is responsible for your injury.
 As a result, an injured person may end up bearing the costs of an injury when another party is legally responsible.
-At Duckworth Law, we are experienced with a wide variety of personal injury cases, and have a keen eye in finding the responsible party.
-If you have been injured, come meet with us and we can advise you whether you may have a case against a responsible party.
+At Duckworth Law, we are experienced with a wide variety of claim for personal injury, and have a keen eye in finding the responsible party.
+If you have been injured, come meet with us and we can advise you whether you may have a claim for personal injury against a responsible party.

 Car Accidents or Automobile Accidents

-Car accidents are the most common type of personal injury case since most of us drive cars every day.
+Car accidents are the most common type of claim for personal injury since most of us drive cars every day.
 If you have been injured in a car accident, you may be entitled to recover insurance proceeds either from your own insurance company or another driver’s insurance company.
 There are many different automobile insurance policies and it may not be immediately clear that you are entitled to an insurance payment.
 Common types of coverage include medical payments coverage, liability coverage, uninsured motorist coverage, and underinsured motorist coverage.
 Automobile insurance contracts are confusing but we have many years of experience dissecting insurance policies.
 We can help you recover all available insurance money from your accident to maximize recovery, and help pay your medical bills, wage loss, pain and suffering, and more.
 We can maximize your settlement or verdict.
 We represent people injured in car accidents in Polson, Ronan, Kalispell, Missoula, Lake County, Flathead County, the Flathead Reservation, and all across Montana.
 Serious injuries from a car accident require an expert Montana attorney.

 Head or Brain Injuries

 Medical malpractice (medical negligence) also involves a legal claim for personal injury that results from the carelessness of a doctor or other health care provider.
 These cases essentially involve injury caused by sub-standard care; that is, medical care that one should have been able to count on receiving.
 Injuries can be severe and devastating to the victim.
 If a medical professional’s treatment is beneath the accepted standard of care, and causes injury, there may be liability.
 If you are the victim, contact Duckworth Law.
 We review personal injury cases from medical malpractice in Polson, Lake County, Flathead County, the Flathead Reservation, and all across Montana.